farhanaliali/react-deploy-kubernetes/README.md

 Now our image is ready so we need to push this image to registry i am using docker public registry Create dockerhub account and go to setting ---> security ----> create token with write access.
-Now tag the docker image with your registry username in my case

-    docker tag deploy-react-kubernetes farhanluckali/deploy-react-kubernetes

 Login to docker